bachmeil/embedrdoc/index.md

-# embedr
+# Overview

 D is a nice programming language, but it doesn't have many libraries for statistical analysis.
 One way to solve that problem would be to port all of R's libraries to D. With a few million programmer hours, you could get a good start on that task.
-A more realistic solution, taken by this project, is to facilitate communication between D and R. This can be done in two ways:
+A more realistic solution, taken here, is to facilitate communication between D and R. This can be done in two ways:

-**Calling D functions from R.** The main program is written in R, but bottlenecks and anything for which D is better are rewritten in D, compiled into a shared library, and loaded into R.
+**Calling D functions from R.** The main program is written in R, but bottlenecks and anything for which D is better are written in D, compiled into a shared library, and loaded into R.
 This procedure is commonly used to call C, C++, and Fortran code from R.
 The primary advantage of this approach is that other R users can call